DravenusRex/stalker-gamma-linux-guide/README.md

 Add ModOrganizer.exe to Lutris, and then configure as follows:

 Try using the Proton Wine version.
 It should offer you higher FPS (almost native) and smoother mouse movement compared to other runners.
 If Lutris Proton is your choice, consider setting your GAMMA Wineconfig's version to Windows 10.
-It may help with FPS even more.
+It should help with FPS even more.

-However, the built in Wine versions that come with Lutris may not work *for you*, if not, experiment (Possibly try the latest Wine development branch next.)
+However, the built in Wine versions that come with Lutris may not work *for you*, if not, experiment (Possibly try the latest Wine development branch.)

 Make sure DXVK and VKD3D are enabled.
 - Esync *may* cause issues, disable it if unsure.